 All You Need: Sign, Historic Site, and a Photo

 History is being made every day.
-If you are going to an event this summer organized by the Poor People’s Campaign, the March for Our Lives, or other groups, bring a #TeachTruth sign with you and take a photo there.
-The ability to consider real solutions to gun violence and defend the rights of all oppressed groups is curtailed when those topics are silenced in the curriculum.
+If you are going to a rally on any issue, bring a #TeachTruth sign with you and take a photo there.
+The ability to consider real solutions to a range of issues, from gun violence to voting rights, is curtailed when those topics are silenced in the curriculum.

 Go on your own or with friends or family.
 Brings signs or make a #TeachTruth photo booth frame like the one below!